Air Fryer Teriyaki Chicken

 HOW TO SERVE AIR FRYER TERIYAKI CHICKEN

-Air fryer teriyaki chicken is a versatile dish that can be served in various ways.
+Air fryer teriyaki chicken can be served in various ways.
 Once your chicken is cooked, garnish it with chopped green onions and sesame seeds, and serve it hot.
 Here are a few serving suggestions:

 TERIYAKI CHICKEN INGREDIENTS SUBSTITUTION